How To Create a Perfect Home Study Space for This School Year

 If the study area is too dark, your child will be straining their eyes and it could make them more distracted.
 A desk by a window could help, but you also don’t want your student to get distracted by things going on outside.
 Good lighting will allow them to get more school work done.

 Keep A Schedule

 Creating a schedule for your child will help them stay on task and remind them what they should be working on.
-Some students might have virtual classes that they have to attend and a schedule can help your child remember to join the virtual class.
-Breaks should be included in the schedule as well, so your child doesn't get worn out.
+Some students might have virtual classes that they have to attend.
+Having a schedule can help your child remember to join the virtual class.
+Breaks should be included in the schedule as well, so your child doesn’t get worn out.

 Make the Space Comfortable

 If your child is not comfortable in their study space, they will not get as much school work done.
 There should be a place to sit upright at a table to help your student focus.
 Your child should help decorate the space to make sure they feel comfortable and inspired.
-Keep an eye on them to see how they work best and you can adjust the space based on your observations.
+Keep an eye on them to see how they work best.
+You can always adjust the space based on your observations.

 Help Should Be Close By

 At some point, your child will need help or have questions about their assignments.
-You or someone that is able to offer guidance on their assignments should be close by.
-That way they won't get stuck on a question or assignment and will be able to complete more school work.
+You or someone that is able to offer guidance should be close by.
+That way they won’t get stuck on a question or assignment and will be able to complete more school work.